Alert

 Who will receive a tax statement?

-Normally, property owners who escrow their taxes receive a postcard reminding them of the impending property tax due dates, and those who pay their taxes themselves receive a full statement.
-This year, all property owners were mailed a full statement.
+Property owners who escrow their taxes receive a postcard reminding them of the impending property tax due dates, and those who pay their taxes themselves receive a full statement.
 If you do not receive a tax notice, please contact the Douglas County Treasurer.

 I received a tax statement, but my mortgage company is responsible for paying the taxes; what do I do?